aaronbloomfield/pdr/labs/lab03/index.md

 For this lab, you will use a stack of `int` values.

+### Postfix Notation ###

+Postfix notation (also known as reverse Polish notation) involves writing the operators after the operands.
+Note how parentheses are unnecessary in postfix notation.

+- Infix: ( 3  +  6 )  -  ( 8  /  4 )
+- Postfix: 3  6  +  8  4  /  -

+An online description of postfix calculators can be found [on Wikipedia](http://en.wikipedia.org/wiki/Reverse_Polish_notation).

 ### Stack Calculator Implementation ###

 We will be using the C++ STL stack to implement our postfix calculator.
 The stack class's documentation can be found [here](https://en.cppreference.com/w/cpp/container/stack).